mirzaakhi/HR-Job-Description-Tool/README.md

 ## Usage
 1. Open the app in your browser using the public IP and port.
-2. Use the sidebar to navigate through job description sections.
+2. Navigate through the job description sections using the **Next/Back navigation buttons**.
+3. Input relevant details for each section (Job Summary, Key Responsibilities, Required Qualifications, Skills & Experience).
-3. Generate a job description based on your input and download it as a PDF.
+4. Generate a job description based on your input and download it as a PDF.

 ## License
 This project is licensed under the MIT License.